 That’s just what minds do

-(Or: Your Brain Is a Drama Queen and That’s Okay)
+(Or: Your Brain Is a Bit of a Drama Queen and That’s Okay)

 After almost 20 years of being a dietitian — twenty years, people — in rooms, on Zooms, in sessions so private even the client’s shame wore a disguise…